drupol/master-thesis/src/thesis/3-tools.typ

   supplement: [Table],
 ) <ch3-table-conclusion>

-In evaluating the reproducibility of various tools and methodologies within, a particular focus has been set on the bare compilation method (@ch3-tool1).
+In evaluating the reproducibility of various tools and methodologies, a particular focus has been set on the bare compilation method (@ch3-tool1).
 This approach, characterised by its reliance on the host operating system's installed software for compiling source code into executable programs, presents a nuanced